awsdocs/amazon-personalize-developer-guide/doc_source/batch-data-upload.md

 ------
 #### [ Input ]

+Your input data can have a maximum of 500 items\.
 Separate each `itemId` with a new line as follows\.

 ```
 {"itemId": "105"}